KivalEvan/BeatSaber-JSMap/README.md

 - Uninstaller and Qwasyx (improving it) for note swing detection algorithm
 - Top_Cat for math guidance
 - Others for helpful feedback & indirect contribution

+## Maintainer Note

+While it is true if I'm concerned about speed, I should just use other languages.
+But I'm also concerned about constant iteration and accessibility for everyone, and that beatmap file is in JSON format with optional props makes this far easier to handle than any other languages without any weird syntax/method to learn.
+Memory is the least part of the problem here, at least within the context of map scripting, it is a fair tradeoff.
+This makes the language the best choice for the job.
+I may look into JavaScript conversion to further reduce compilation time on cold start.